EHPA Quality Label

 Attention: the different labels remain valid for the same period as the original parent certificate.

 The EHPA Quality Label is valid for 3 years.
 It is possible to renew the validity of the label for another 3 years.
 This can be done up to two times.
 The test centres recognised by EHPA will demand a retest when needed, e.g., when a specific component has been replaced, which can have a significant impact on the overall performance.
-Please find the application document to renew your label here.
+You can find how to renew your label here.

 Participating countries